The State of Nature

 1. Lack of confidence or faith in someone or something; distrust; mistrust, misgiving, doubt.
 Also: an instance of this; a doubt, a misgiving.
 Now rare except as merged with sense 2.

 2. Doubt in one’s own ability, merit, or judgement; lack of self-confidence; modesty or shyness resulting from this.

-Hobbes is clearly using meaning 1 even though, as the entry notes, that is now rare except when it is used along with meaning 2.
+Hobbes is clearly using meaning 1.
+As the entry notes, that is now rare except when it is used along with meaning 2.
 You can see meaning 2 as well: people doubt their ability to defend themselves if attacked.
 That is why you need the OED.

-As you can imagine, this could lead to conflict almost on its own.
-This was the point of my imagined conflict with August.
-Suppose that August has no desire to fight but that he also thinks that I fear that he will attack me.
-He knows that we both know that anticipation and surprise are the best tactics to adopt.
-Given that, he has to at least entertain the thought that he might have to attack me first, if only to defend himself against a misguided attack on my part.
-And I can go through the same kind of thinking about him.
+Suppose we have two people: You and Me.
+Neither one of us wants to fight.
+However, you think that I fear that you will attack me.
+We both know that attacking others by surprise greatly increases the odds of success.
+Given that, you have to at least entertain the thought that you might have to attack me first, if only to defend yourself against a misguided attack on my part.
+And I can go through the same kind of thinking about you.
 It’s not hard to see how this process of thought can lead two people who have no desire to attack one another to wind up at one another’s throats.

 What is called the prisoner’s dilemma is often used to illustrate diffidence as a cause of conflict.
 (In this table, the first number is the payoff for the row or horizontal player, the second number is the payoff for the column, or vertical, player).

 ||3rd / 3rd